AlekhyaVemuri/Text-Summarizer/README.md

 ## Next Steps
-Below are the steps to run the plugin from Jupyter Notebook or Terminal.
+Below are the steps to run the plugin from Jupyter Notebook **OR** Terminal.

 ### **Steps to follow via Jupyter Notebook:**
 1. Open Jupyter Notebook & run the cells: